oliver983/metr4202-task-s/README.md

 ## Aruco marker detector:
 1. have gazebo open with a map loaded (similar to prac4)

+2. colcon build

+3. source the setup.bash

-2. open a new terminal
+4. open a new terminal

-3. run command:
+5. run command:
 ros2 run aruco_detector aruco_detector